presstab/based_catchers/Story of BC.md

 Based nuke: This is an extremely destructive weapon which will cause mass casualties and damage

-Based shields: These are defense shields which protect Based Catchers and S'kicks.
+Based shields: These are defense shields which protect Based Catchers.

-Based potion: A magical potion which allows Based Catchers and S'kicks to think more creatively
+Based potion: A magical potion which allows Based Catchers to think more creatively

 Based books: Lore from the history of the Based Catchers which allows individuals to gain more knowledge in various battle mechanisms

-Based coffee: A drink which makes Based Catchers and S'kicks much quicker
+Based coffee: A drink which makes Based Catchers much quicker

 Ship continues to zoom towards Planet Sona. as it approaches closer...